romainbenabdelkader/uid-auth/README.md

   }
 }

-4. Manifeste JSON-LD (AI Act-ready)
+4. JSON-LD Manifest (AI-Act ready)

-Chaque œuvre peut être accompagnée d’un manifeste conforme au vocabulaire JSON-LD
+Each work can be accompanied by a JSON-LD manifest using the AI-rights context.

-Exemple (audio)
+Audio example:

 {
   "@context": "https://raw.githubusercontent.com/romainbenabdelkader/uid-auth/main/schema/ai-rights-context.jsonld",